Occupational Health and Safety Code

 491(1)

-An employer and a blaster must ensure that loading poles, tamping poles and pole extension fittings are made of non‑sparking, anti‑static material.
+An employer and a blaster must ensure that all tools used for tamping explosives are made of non‑sparking, anti‑static material and will not cause a detonation.

 491(2)